NicoOhR/Sicarii/assets/haskellNN/haskellNN.md

-With the correct values of $W^i$ and $b^i$, together referred to as the parameters of the neural network, and denoted as $theta$ (I pinky promise this will probably be the only Greek letter we use) we can approximate any function $f$, kinda.
-Quick mathematical aside: there is a theorem named, quite badly, universal approximation theorem, which states that for any continuous function $f$ and an arbitrary $\varepsilon > 0$, there exists an arbitrarily large linear transformation $A$ and some $b$ such that for all $x$,
+With the correct values of $W^i$ and $b^i$, together referred to as the parameters of the neural network, and denoted as $theta$ (I pinky promise this will probably be the only Greek letter we use) we can approximate any function $f$.
+As a quick mathematical aside: there is a theorem named, badly, the universal approximation theorem, which states that for any continuous function $f$ and an arbitrary $\varepsilon > 0$, there exists an arbitrarily large linear transformation $A$ and some $b$ such that for all $x$,